Current COVID Health and Safety Guidelines at

-- This show is seating at full capacity – patrons will be seated shoulder to shoulder without social distancing.
+- Performances and events are able to seat patrons at full capacity – patrons may be seated shoulder to shoulder without social distancing.

 Before you visit our venues, please review the information below.
 If you have any questions about any of our new or modified procedures, call 385-468-1015 or email firstname.lastname@example.org.

 We have taken enhanced health and safety measures—for you, our other Guests, Employees and Cast Members.
 You must follow all posted instructions while visiting Abravanel Hall, Eccles Theater, Capitol Theatre, Mid-Valley Performing Arts Center and Rose Wagner Performing Arts Center.

 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 According to the Centers for Disease Control and Prevention, senior citizens and guests with underlying medical conditions are especially vulnerable.

 By visiting our venues, you voluntarily assume all risks related to exposure to COVID-19.
 Let’s keep each other healthy and safe.